 A. Copies of all formal evaluations of the employee made pursuant to this Article.

 C. Any other materials which become pertinent to an employee’s evaluation for any purpose.
 The Human Resources File shall be available for review by the employee’s representative, under written authorization by the employee, during normal office hours.
-Copies of materials shall be made by the College and furnished to the employee upon his/her request and at his/her expense.
+Copies of materials shall be made by the College and furnished to the employee upon their request and at his/her expense.

 7.3 Discipline.
 The parties affirm the concept of progressive discipline including oral warning, written warning, written reprimand, suspension, and termination.

 A. Notice of Charge.
-The initiation of a disciplinary charge against an employee shall be in writing subscribed or endorsed by the appropriate administrator as determined by the President of the College; shall contain a reasonably detailed description of the charges being brought against the employee; the penalty sought and shall inform the employee of his/her right of Professional Association representation.
+The initiation of a disciplinary charge against an employee shall be in writing subscribed or endorsed by the appropriate administrator as determined by the President of the College; shall contain a reasonably detailed description of the charges being brought against the employee; the penalty sought and shall inform the employee of their right of Professional Association representation.

 B. Right to Meet.
 The employee may, within seven (7) working days of the notification of the charge, call for a meeting with a representative(s) of the College, as determined by the College, for the purpose of providing clarification and specifics of the charge and the opportunity to dispose of the charge without further processing.
 This meeting shall be held within seven (7) working days of the employee’s request.